 A casual appointment will be offered for work of an emergency and/or temporary nature that does not encompass the full range of departmental and College duties.
 The assigned workload will not exceed twenty-five percent (25%) of a full workload unless the duty period is less than one semester.
 Such appointments that continue beyond one academic year shall become short-term appointments the following year.
-Remuneration will be as per Schedule E. Additional time for preparation and wrap up will be specified in the individual contract.
+Remuneration will be as per Schedule E. Additional time for preparation and wrap up will be specified in the letter of appointment.
 A copy of each casual appointment letter will be filed with the Association.
-Casual appointments to Distance Education courses will be paid as per Schedule F.
+Casual appointments to Distance Education courses will be paid as per LOU #7.

-4.6 Chairs and Department Heads
+4.6 School Chairs and Department Heads

-Chairs and Department Heads are appointed for a period of 3 years, based on an internal competition.
-The employer will post the Chair and Department Head positions after each three year appointment.
-If following a posting, there are no applications for the posted positions, incumbent Chairs and Department Heads may, at the discretion of the College, be re-appointed for a subsequent term without having to undergo a selection process.
+School Chairs are appointed for a period of three (3) years, based on an internal competition.
+The employer will post these positions after each three (3) year appointment.
+For School Chairs or Department Heads, if following a posting, there are no applications for the posted positions, incumbents may, at the discretion of the College, be re-appointed for a subsequent term without having to undergo a selection process.
+If an incumbent is not re-appointed, the selection committee may consider internal candidates from outside the School/Department.